VitEfimov/File_comparator/README.md

 📁 File Comparator CLI Tool

 This project is a Python-based application that compares .csv and .xlsx files from two directories or files.
-It checks for differences in sheet names, headers, keys, and numeric values, and generates a detailed report summarizing the results.
+It checks for differences in sheet names, headers, keys (string), and numeric values, and generates a detailed report summarizing the results.

 🧩 Features✅ Supports .csv and .xlsx file formats